Taxation of international executives

 Tax returns need not be filed by the following categories of individual:

 What are the current income tax rates for residents and non-residents in the Philippines?

 The income tax rates on employment income and from a business or exercise of a profession are as follows.

 Income tax table for January 01, 2018 to December 31, 2022

 |Taxable income bracket||Total tax on income below bracket||Tax rate on income in bracket|

-Same rates apply as Residents section above, except non-resident aliens not engaged in trade or business in the Philippines which are subject to a flat rate of 25 percent based on gross income.
+Same graduated rates apply as per section above, except non-resident aliens not engaged in trade or business in the Philippines which are subject to a flat rate of 25 percent based on gross income.